Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

 ## How it works

-Streaming is a mode where a client can specify "stream": true in their request, and the LLM server will stream each piece of the response text (usually token-by-token) as a server-sent event.
+Streaming is a mode where a client can specify `"stream": true` in their request and the LLM server will stream each piece of the response text (usually token-by-token) as a server-sent event.

-We need to capture each (batch of) event(s) in order to translate them back into our inference format, so that all providers are compatible with the same framework that our users will create on their side.
+Kong captures each batch of events and translates them back into the inference format, so that all providers are compatible with the same framework that you create on your side.

-Where "streaming=false" requests proxy directly to the LLM, and look like this:
+When streaming is disabled, requests proxy directly to the LLM look like this:

 {% mermaid %}
 sequenceDiagram